In Canada, certain controlled substances are illegal to possess.

 If you are found in possession of these drugs in Ottawa, you may be arrested and charged.
 The seriousness of the charges will depend on the type and amount of drugs in your possession.

-According to the Controlled Drugs and Substances Act (CDSA), a conviction may mean a mandatory prison sentence and a lifelong criminal record that will have long-term consequences.
+Controlled Drugs and Substances Act (CDSA), a conviction may mean a mandatory prison sentence and a lifelong criminal record that will have long-term consequences.

 Most people are familiar with many of the banned substances in question but honest mistakes are made.
 Sometimes, people are caught in possession of drugs unwittingly or because of extenuating circumstances.

 However, you do not need to have ownership of the substance to be charged with possession.